Ajatt-Tools/chmonime/README.md

 A dead simple cli tool to search and download anime from [xdcc](https://en.wikipedia.org/wiki/XDCC) servers.
 Uses [xdccget](https://github.com/Fantastic-Dave/xdccget).

+Features:
+* batch downloading
+* download anime into different folders by title
+* autoupdate
+* you can specify settings in config file
+* and more

 Watch a video demonstration [here](https://streamable.com/0yq0m1).
 And [here](https://streamable.com/b0tgcj).

 ## Linux: